-Given 2012 was such an eventful and record-breaking year for the mobile & app market, it’s difficult to know where to start summarising!
+Given 2012 was such an eventful and record-breaking year for the mobile and app market, it is difficult to know where to start summarising!

 We saw a whole host of new and updated devices, such as the long awaited iPad 3 in March, followed by the iPad 4 later in the year.
 Then we had Google’s new tablet, the Nexus 7, which was launched in July and selling a million per month.